egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 NEW in version 2
 {: .label .label-green}

-When an engagement meaning is realized by a verb phrase, you will put a tag on the entire verb phrase (including Auxiliary + lexical verbs + particles).
+When an engagement meaning is realized by a verb phrase, you will put a tag on the entire verb phrase (including Auxiliary + negation + lexical verbs + particles).
 One exception to note is when a [modal auxiliary](#modal-verbs) is in the verb phrase.
 In such cases, we will treat the modal verb separately from the verb phrase.

 - Discussants correctly **pointed out** that Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all **have** an even more aggressive campaign against witches than **did** the authors of our previous readings.
+- They **have found** it very difficult to understand each other ‘s lifestyles.

+When there is `negative perticles (e.g., not, never)` we will still consider it within the span.
 - Even though he **had taken** all his medication, his leg **did n’t look** any better.
-- They **have found** it very difficult to understand each other ‘s lifestyles.
+- The effect of Morphological Awareness **did not achieve** significance ( β = .193, p = .263).

 {: .note}